astroandes/tololo-lya-fit/paper/referee.md

 Ly-alpha emitters.
 It would be good to provide an explanation on how this fact drives the selection of the models in question.
 I encourage the authors to expand more on this matter.

+We have included a paragraph in the introduction highlighting the physical motivation for these two models.

 3) Have the authors checked dynamical masses for compact dwarf galaxies in general reported in the literature?
 How do those values